rjsf-team/react-jsonschema-form/docs/api-reference/utility-functions.md

 - theSchema: S - The schema for which the default state is desired
 - [formData]: T - The current formData, if any, onto which to provide any missing defaults
 - [rootSchema]: S - The root schema, used to primarily to look up `$ref`s
-- [includeUndefinedValues=false]: boolean | "once" - Optional flag, if true, cause undefined values to be added as defaults.
-If "once", cause undefined values to be added only
+- [includeUndefinedValues=false]: boolean | "excludeObjectChildren" - Optional flag, if true, cause undefined values to be added as defaults.
+If "excludeObjectChildren", pass `includeUndefinedValues` as false when computing defaults for any nested object properties.

 #### Returns
 - T: The resulting `formData` with all the defaults provided